 Although related, these two forms of liability are distinct.
 For example, an individual may allow an underage person to drink alcohol, after which that person causes a motor vehicle crash that injures an innocent third party.
-In this situation, the social host may be prosecuted by the state under a criminal statute and face a fine or imprisonment for the criminal violation.
+In this situation, the social host may be prosecuted by the state under a criminal statute and face a fine or imprisonment for the criminal violation of hosting an underage drinking party.
 In a state that provides for social host civil liability, the injured third party could also sue the host for monetary damages associated with the motor vehicle crash.